 The site of the Civil War was held at what is now known as Baltimore Pike.
-The Gettysburg National Military Park is said to be haunted by fallen soldiers who are unable to accept their fate.
+The Gettysburg National Military Park is haunted by fallen soldiers who cannot accept their fate.

 Many believe that the restless souls of those soldiers from both sides of the battle are unaware that the battle has ended and that time has moved on, left to wander forever without peace.

 The Daniel Lady Farm was used as the Confederate army’s field hospital.
 Severely wounded soldiers were brought to the farm to recover or be given some comfort for their final time on earth.